stackb/rules_proto/python/README.md

 # `python`

-"The python rules use an aspect-based implementation (aspect.bzl) rather than the traditional implementation (compile.bzl)"
+"The python compile rules use an aspect-based implementation (aspect.bzl) rather than the traditional implementation (compile.bzl)"

 | Rule | Description |
 | ---: | :--- |